 Transport and trust boundaries

 Use MCP transports appropriate to deployment mode.
 The official Python SDK recommends Streamable HTTP as the production transport choice for scalable deployment patterns [14].
 For A2A, publish a clear Agent Card, use HTTPS in production, and ensure task and webhook authorization is scoped correctly [17], [16].
+For ACP-compatible surfaces, enforce strong REST auth, signed run metadata where possible, and gateway-level policy controls on run and event endpoints [2].

 Twelve Implementation Lessons